Emerald, Queensland: Attractions

+Events

+Emerald holds an annual sunflower festival in the week before Easter.

 Media

 Newspapers

 Emerald Today, published each Friday, is the local Emerald newspaper.
 The newspaper focuses on local news and sport.

 Radio

 Emerald is served by two local commercial stations, one local ABC station and one local community station.

 4HI is the oldest local radio station in Emerald, beginning transmissions from their local studio in November 1981.
 The station offers local breakfast and drive programming from their Emerald studio and carries nationally syndicated programming from 2GB Sydney.

 In the late 1990s, youth-orientated commercial station Hot FM was launched in Emerald.
 Even though the station plays local commercials and imaging on a local frequency, no programming on the station originates from Emerald.
 Until 2013, the breakfast program which aired on Hot FM in Emerald was a regionally networked program from Townsville.
 It was subsequently replaced with the Hot FM CQ breakfast program that originates from Gladstone.

 Emerald is served by ABC Capricornia, the region's ABC Local Radio station.
 ABC Capricornia is broadcast on a local frequency, but no programming originates from Emerald as the station's local breakfast and morning programs are relayed to the Emerald transmitter from Rockhampton.

 Emerald is also served by local community radio station, 4EEE.